1. Who is involved in GDT Events?

 Following the Trading Event, the bidders are contacted by the seller to complete the contracting process.
 Product is shipped through the seller's standard logistics process.

-Unless otherwise specified on the GDT Events Auction Website, all starting prices, announced prices, and winning prices for products offered at Trading Events are stated in US dollars per MT (USD/MT) and are specified on a Free Along Side (FAS) basis at the specified shipment locations.
+Unless otherwise specified on the GDT Events Auction Website, all starting prices, announced prices, and winning prices for products offered at Trading Events are stated in US dollars per MT (USD/MT) and are specified on either a Free Along Side (FAS) basis at the specified shipment locations or FCA (Free Carrier).
+See GDT Events Results Explanatory Notes for a breakdown of which sellers are using which.

 Starting prices are the prices at which each product is offered for the first round of bidding.